Tuition and Fees

 The tuition for the University of West Florida includes base tuition and mandatory fees.
-The schedule of tuition, fees and other special fees applies to all enrolled students at the University of West Florida.
-Required fees are established by the Florida Board of Governors, Florida Legislature, and UWF’s Board of Trustees and are generally updated each fall semester.
+The schedule of tuition, fees, and other special fees applies to all enrolled students at the University of West Florida.
+Required fees are established by the Florida Legislature, Florida Board of Governors, and UWF’s Board of Trustees and are generally updated each fall term.
 The University will make every possible effort to advertise any changes in fees when and if they occur.

 Fees may be paid by any of the following methods: